hurtlethefrog/scheduler/README.md

 # Interview Scheduler

 A React single page application designed to allow students to book time with mentors via appointments.
+Storybook and Cypress used for integration/end to end testing, and Jest used for unit testing.
+Project includes the use of the newly introcued React hooks to handle state.

 ## Setup